-The Cherokee is suitable for all programs at Accelerated Flight School: Discovery Flights, private pilot, instrument rating, commercial pilot maneuvers, and solo time building.
+The fleet is suitable for all programs at Accelerated Flight School: Discovery Flights, private pilot, instrument rating, commercial pilot maneuvers, and solo time building.
 Its four-seat capacity means passengers can occasionally ride along on discovery or cross-country flights with instructor approval.

-The Piper PA-28 Cherokee Warrior II earns its reputation as a primary trainer through honest, predictable handling.
+The Piper PA-28-161 Warrior II earns its reputation as a primary trainer through honest, predictable handling.
 Its low wing and benign stall behavior give a new student room to make mistakes and learn from them, while the controls are responsive enough that you genuinely feel the cause and effect of every input.

 The fixed-gear, single-engine layout keeps cockpit workload sensible for someone learning the fundamentals, so attention stays on flying the airplane rather than managing complex systems.
 The cabin is comfortable for an instructor and student side by side, which makes the long pre-solo lessons easier to absorb.